 Another of my favorite landscape designers who gardens in a vastly different climate is Austin-based Jenny Peterson.

 I would never dream that caladiums could thrive in Austin’s hot temperatures, but look how Jenny has used them – bordering the swimming pool!
-And the reflection they cast – absolutely dreamy.
+And the reflection they cast – absolutely magical.